dindy/syncop/README.md

 # syncop
-A simple web app for musicians to synchronize audio lyrics and chords.
+A simple web app for musicians to synchronize audio with lyrics and chords.